Some examples of assistive technologies are:

-- People with physical disabilities that affect movement can use mobility aids, such as wheelchairs, scooters, walkers, canes, crutches, prosthetic devices, and orthotic devices, to enhance their mobility.
+- Mobility aids, such as wheelchairs, scooters, walkers, canes, crutches1, prosthetic devices, and orthotic devices.2

-- Cognitive assistance, including computer or electrical assistive devices, to help people with memory, attention, or other challenges in their thinking skills.3
+- Cognitive aids, including computer or electrical assistive devices, to help people with memory, attention, or other challenges in their thinking skills.3

-- Computer software and hardware, such as voice recognition programs, screen readers, and screen enlargement applications, help people with mobility and sensory impairments use computer technology.
+- Computer software and hardware, such as voice recognition programs, screen readers, and screen enlargement applications, to help people with mobility and sensory impairments use computers and mobile devices.4,5

-- In the classroom and elsewhere, assistive devices, such as automatic page-turners, book holders, and adapted pencil grips, allow learners with disabilities to participate in educational activities.
+- Tools such as automatic page turners, book holders, and adapted pencil grips to help learners with disabilities participate in educational activities4,6,7

-- Closed captioning allows people with hearing impairments to enjoy movies and television programs.
+- Closed captioning to allow people with hearing problems to watch movies, television programs, and other digital media.4

-- Adaptive switches make it possible for a child with limited motor skills to play with toys and games.
+- Adaptive switches and utensils to allow those with limited motor skills to eat, play games, and accomplish other activities.4

 For more information about types of assistive devices, check out the following resources: